 The softmax function is also known as the normalized exponential and can be considered the multi-class generalization of the logistic sigmoid function .

-the values from the softmax function and assigns each input to one
+from the softmax function and assigns each input to one of

 You can also use ConvNets for regression problems, where the

-The default activation function for the regression layer is the mean
+loss function for a regression layer is the mean squared

 where is the target output, and is the network’s prediction for the response variable corresponding to observation i.